zakaria-sarmini/nodeJShop/README.md

 # Features

--express
+-ExpressJS<br>
--handlebars
+-Handlebars<br>
--passwords protection with bcrypt<br>
+-Passwords protection with bcrypt<br>
--failure and success messages with connect-flash<br>
+-Failure and success messages with connect-flash<br>
--csrf protection with csurf<br>
+-Csrf protection with csurf<br>
--database with mongoose<br>
+-MongoDB database with mongoose<br>
--authentication and routes protection with passport<br>
+-Authentication and routes protection with passport<br>
--handeling payments with stripe<br>
+-Payments Handling with Stripe<br>
--simple admin orders handle<br>
+-Simple Admin "new Items" adding & "orders handling" panel<br>

 # install
-make sure you have NodeJs then run
+make sure you have NodeJs installed then cd to NodeJShop folder and run :
 ```bash
 npm install
 ```
-to run the app
+to run the app  :
 ```bash
 npm start
 ```
-then navigate to localhost:3000 with your browser
+then with your browser, navigate to localhost:3000

 # Live Demo